 - Put the focus on the CTA by using enticing language and captivating design.

-Offer Free Trial or Discounts
+Offer Free Trials and Discounts

 A free trial can benefit both your business and potential customers.
 You can show what your product can do, and the customers can try it without risk before buying.